mpvginde/pySTEPS-BE/docs/source/product.rst

 ------------

 The NWP component used for the pySTEPS nowcast is provided by RMI's operational NWP models ALARO and AROME.
-Both models have a 1.3 km resolution and are run 4 times a day, providing a forecast up  leadtimes of 48 hours.
+Both models have a 1.3 km resolution and are run 4 times a day, providing a forecast up to a leadtime of 48 hours.
 Both ALARO and AROME use a non-hydrostatic dynamical core.
+The main difference between both models lies in their treatment of (deep) convection and microphysics.
+Since these NWP models are maintained and co-developed in-house, we were able to adapt them to provide custom output.
+In particular, the precipitation is stored every time step, which is then accumulated to obtain an exceptionally high temporal resolution of 5 minutes.

-The main difference between both model lies in their treatment of (deep) convection and microphysics.
-For the pySTEPS nowcast, the most recent and 2 previous rainfall forecasts of both the AROME and ALARO are used to create a lagged ensemble of 6 members.
-The NWP rainfall fields are regridded to the radar grid using the nearest gridpoint before they are used by pySTEPS.
+The most recent and 2 previous forecast runs of both the AROME and ALARO model are used to create a lagged ensemble of 6 members.
+The NWP precipitation fields are regridded to the radar grid using the nearest gridpoint.
+Using pySTEPS, the extrapolation-based probabilistic nowcast is then blended with the Mini-EPS of NWP models using a skill- and scale-dependent blending scheme to create a large ensemble (48 members).

 .. _nwp example: